katzjason/selfie-msk/decomp.md

 TODO:
 - Optimize age/sex vs MRN for benign/biopsy
 - Integrate database connection
-- Finalized workflow for uploading images (when in the process does this occur?)
-- Preventing photo loss on refresh/different sessions
 - Monk scale UI
 - Anatomic Site Mannequin
-- Capture multiple photos at one time
-- Delete photos in group
 - Updating data to include biopsy results
 - Admin page for viewing all uploading images in the last X time period?
-- Confirmation before official upload
 - Hash MRN and serve non-protected patient data back
 - Desktop responsiveness
 - Handle long MRNs/data in summary/gallery